 Teamwork is the key to success.
 The following mentioned are few team factors and teamwork tips that inculcates teamwork skills for those who are working in teams.

-1. Keep same teams:
+1. Keep the same teams:

 If the team members remain fixed and same, it helps in developing a bond between them.
 They get to know each other better and the relationship results in better projects.
 It also helps in dividing the work amongst them easily if they know the people who are working with them.

 2. Developmental evaluations by peer:

 Keep the score only for developmental purposes and do not let any animosity seep in due to that.
 Do not take it for official purposes.
 It helps in their annual appraisal as they get to know the work evaluation beforehand and can improve it before the final review.

 3. Shared Expectations:

 Help the members get to the same wavelength before they settle down for business.
-Get them develop a concept map of their plans for the future work and then get it submitted.
+Get them to develop a concept map of their plans for the future work and then get it submitted.

-4. Create a risk taking environment:
+4. Create a risk-taking environment:

 If the team creates an environment in which people are comfortable with taking reasonable risks, it helps them in creating a trusty environment.
 They can take risks in communicating, advancing positions and also in taking actions.

 5. Create a free flow communication:

 When a team member tries to understand them, they feel free in expressing their thoughts.
 Team members should ask further questions for clarity if needed and then spend their time in listening to the speaking member rather than forming conclusions before listening to them.

 6. View everyone as unique:

-All the team members should be viewed as different and unique people who have irreplaceable experience to share, point of views and opinions to contribute to the team.
+All the team members should be viewed as different and unique people who have the irreplaceable experience to share, the point of views and opinions to contribute to the team.